actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 This action bumps and commits an npm project's `package.json` version using the [Semantic Versioning system](https://semver.org/).
 The npm package [semver](https://www.npmjs.com/package/semver) is used for incrementing and validating the version.

-This action was designed to work with pull request events since the pull request's title is used for matching keywords.
+This action was designed to work with pull request events as the trigger since the pull request's title is used for matching keywords.

 # Usage